f1tenth/f1tenth_doc/getting_started/build_car/lower_level_chassis.rst

 .. image:: img/llchassis/llchassis12.JPG

-because the Platform Standoffs still need to be attached.

 Attaching the Standoffs
 -------------------------
 First, remove the two Nerf Bars (black handles) located on either side of the chassis.
 There are 4 screws that hold each Nerf Bar in place.
 The screws are accessible from underneath the chassis.